 And I am afraid that the honest answer came bubbling out, which is that frankly I don’t think a mobile phone mast is any more threatening to human health than a tin of baked beans.

-Something in my make-up makes me leery of public health scares.
+Something in my make-up makes me leery of public health scares even if it has the best ingredients to target wrinkles.
 I thought the BSE panic was wildly overdone (do you see the CJD hospices on every street corner, as one of the nuttier doctors predicted?).
 And yet the panic alone, ably stoked by the Labour Party, cost the country about £5 billion and destroyed the livelihoods of many farmers.

 If I understand things correctly, the radiation from a mobile phone mast is no greater than the radiation from an individual mobile phone.
 The emissions are hundreds, if not millions, of times lower than the levels insisted upon by international standards.